Time and Combat

 Step 1: Declare Actions

 To start with, all players must determine what their character will be doing in a given turn.
-This applies to both player characters and non-player characters.
-In the interest of fairness, the Gamemaster should determine what the non-player characters are going to do before the players make their declaration.
+This applies to player characters and non-player characters alike.
+In the interest of fairness, the Gamemaster should decide what non-player characters are going to do before the players make their declaration.
 This helps to keep non-player characters from seeming omniscient - especially when they shouldn't be.

-This does not mean the Gamemaster need declare NPC actions first, or at all, at least until they are made - just that NPC actions should be determined before other players declare theirs.
+This does not mean the Gamemaster need declare NPC actions first, or at all, at least until they are made - just that NPC actions should be determined beforehand.
 This may lead to the players occasionally ruining the Gamemaster's carefully laid plans, but then that's what player characters are for.
 That and it always gives players a warm, fuzzy feeling to get a surprise victory out of left field now and then.

-If a player intends to attempt more than one action in a given turn, he or she must roll an ACT in order to determine if they may in fact do so.
-This ACT can be resolved on table 21, which shows how many combat actions per turn a character may try.
-Where multiple actions are concerned, the ACT is made with one's Melee trait, and shows how many active tasks the character may attempt in a turn.
+If a player intends to attempt more than one action in a given turn, he or she must roll an ACTION to determine if they may in fact do so.
+This ACTION can be resolved on table 21, which shows how many combat actions per turn a character may try.
+Where multiple actions are concerned, the ACTION is made with one's Melee trait, and shows how many active tasks the character may attempt in a turn.

 |30||Two Attacks / Aversions|